 All Applications for Match Award disbursements under this Solicitation must be submitted electronically through sciGrants.
-Applications must be submitted and all required supporting materials received in full no later than 45 days past the Federal award date or 5:00 p.m. local time, on June 30, 2019, whichever comes first.
-No
+Applications must be submitted and all required supporting materials received in full no later than 45 days past the Federal award date or 5:00 p.m. local time, on June 30, 2022, whichever comes first.
+The Board's Executive Director may grant an exception to this 45-day time limit, in his or her sole discretion, if the Executive Director reasonably believes that the Match Program goals would be best served by granting such an exception.
+For companies whose Federal notification occurred between the start date (July 1, 2021) and release date (January 11, 2022) of this solicitation, the Board must receive Applications within 45 days from the release date of this Solicitation.

-Applications or supplemental materials received in response to this Solicitation shall be accepted after the earlier of: 5:00 p.m. local time, June 30, 2019, and the time when total funds allocated to this Solicitation have been exhausted, except for supplemental material requested by the Board.
-Applicants are strongly encouraged to secure proof of submission and delivery for all materials transmitted in hard copy form.
-The Board is not responsible for Applications or materials lost in transmission.
+No Applications or supplemental materials received in response to this Solicitation shall be accepted after the earlier of 5:00 p.m. local time, June 30, 2022, and the time when total funds allocated to this Solicitation have been exhausted, except for supplemental material requested by the Board.
+The Board is not responsible for

+Applications or materials lost in transmission.
 Applicants who are unable to obtain internet access or for whom the electronic filing requirement causes undue hardship may request a waiver from the electronic filing requirement in writing to:

-North Carolina Board of Science, Technology & Innovation

-301 N. Wilmington Street

-1326 Mail Service Center

-Raleigh, NC 27699-1326

-ATTN: NC SBIR/STTR Matching Funds Program, FY18-19 Solicitation, Electronic Submission Waiver
+North Carolina Board of Science, Technology & Innovation 301 N. Wilmington Street 1326 Mail Service Center Raleigh, NC 27699-1326 ATTN: NC SBIR/STTR Matching Funds Program, FY21-22 Solicitation, Electronic Submission Waiver Request

-Request

 This waiver request must clearly indicate why the electronic filing requirement causes undue hardship and include a list of all factors that make compliance difficult, expensive, or cumbersome for the Applicant.
-All waiver requests will be considered on a case by case basis.
+All waiver requests will be considered on a case-by-case basis.